Is Bamboo Strong? With Pros and Cons

 Did I cover all you wanted to know about: Is Bamboo Strong?

-In this article, we have deeply explored about is Bamboo strong and how strong Bamboo is by taking its characteristic qualities over other woods.
+In this article, I have deeply discussed, is Bamboo strong and how strong Bamboo is by taking its characteristic qualities over other woods.

-We have discussed is Bamboo strong for furniture, flooring, and cutting boards and how Bamboo is stronger than steel, concrete, and other woods.
+I have explained is Bamboo strong for furniture, flooring, and cutting boards and how Bamboo is stronger than steel, concrete, and other woods.

 Hope you have gained good knowledge about the strength of Bamboo.